New York Car Registration

 New York requires you to register a car and title one of its NY DMV offices in person.
 This process includes bringing identification, filing the MV-82 form, showing ID/insurance/ownership, and paying registration & license plate fees and state taxes.

-Vehicle registration depends if the car is new or used.
+Vehicle registration depends on whether the car is new or used.
 You will have 30 days after its purchase to get it registered.
 Every vehicle – driven or not – requires insurance.

 What you’ll need to collect/bring: